Boards and Annual Conference Venues

 APRIL 15, 2013

 image source Read an interesting blog post about the changing nature of music industry.
 According to the author, after generations of working to make the music being produced more accessible, the industry is changing its focus to deliver the highest quality sound experience possible.
-It got me thinking about some obvious and some not-so-obvious parallels in the association business.
-More is easy.

 Your Leader Is In Control